Shakakai/100x/_posts/2024-10-18-ai-writing-part-1.md

 - **Content sensitivity:** Is there any potentially objectionable material in the document?
 - **Adherence to writing rules:** Does the document follow all the style and writing rules you've outlined?

-These criteria will be rated on a scale of 1-10, with specific feedback provided for improvements.
-This iterative process allows for continuous refinement and optimization of the generated content.
+When we get to agents, these criteria will be rated on a scale of 1-10, with specific feedback provided for improvements.
+The agents we build will use the feedback to improve the quality of the generated text, allowing for iterative optimization.

 ## Conclusion